-- 1. LONGITUDINAL STRENGTH - (a) GENERAL.
-Pins and ties or other conductor fastenings shall have sufficient strength to withstand an unbalanced tension in the conductor, up to a limit of 700 pounds per pin or fastening. - (b) AT DEAD-ENDS AND AT ENDS OF HIGHER-GRADE CONSTRUCTION IN LINE OF LOWER GRADE.
+2. STRENGTH.

-Grade B. Pins and ties or other conductor fastenings connected to the structure at each end of the higher-grade section shall be of sufficient strength to withstand at all times without exceeding their ultimate strength, an unbalanced pull due to the conductor loading specified in rule 251.
+- (a) General.
+Pins and ties or other conductor fastenings shall have sufficient strength to withstand an unbalanced tension in the conductor, up to a limit of 700 pounds per pin or conductor fastening.
+(The unbalanced tensions often encountered especially with with small conductors will be less than the maximum specified above.
+For these cases, the conductor fastenings need only develop strength equal to the anticipated unbalance.) - (b) At Dead-Ends and at Ends of Higher-Grade Construction in Line of Lower Grade.

-Grade C. The above provisions do not apply to grade C.
+Grade B. Pins and ties or other conductor fastenings connected to the structure at a dead-end or at each end of the higher-grade section shall be of sufficient strength to withstand at all times without exceeding their ultimate strength, an unbalanced pull due to the conductor loading specified in Rule 251.
+Grade C. The above provisions do not apply to Grade C except for dead-ends.